ndlopez/weather/train_data/README.md

   params: {'max_depth': 5, 'n_estimators': 100}

 The best results are obtained using a time window of 20lags and a random forest set up of *{'max_depth': 5, 'n_estimators': 100}*

+In fact with the above mse_error got worst.
+I should tune in other parameters of the grid_search function.

 # Dependencies